Rogers man gets eight years in prison after admitting he killed neighbor’s dog with crossbow

 A sheriff's deputy interviewed Ferris on March 31, 2019, at Mercy Hospital in Rogers.
 Ferris said he was shot six times -- once in the chest and five times in the back -- while protecting a man he called his "asset," according to court documents.

-Ferris later told the deputy Christopher Hicks shot him once while he was wearing a bullet-resistant vest; Ferris said he then shot Hicks five times while he was wearing the vest.
+Ferris later told the deputy that Christopher Hicks shot him once while he was wearing a bullet-resistant vest.
+Ferris said he then shot Hicks five times while he was wearing the vest.
 None of the rounds penetrated the vest, according to court documents.

 Hicks said Ferris shot him about five times while he was wearing the vest, but Hicks said he refused to shoot Ferris, who then shot himself while wearing the vest, according to court documents.